Attack on Prekaz: Witness accounts

 Evidence gathered later showed that the attack wasn't intended to apprehend of armed Albanian "militants"; rather, the attack was to eliminate them and their families.
-Other houses of Jashari family members were also attacked by the police as well as the residential compound of the Lushtaku family.
+Other houses of Jashari family members were also attacked by the police as well as the residential compound of the Lushtaku family, home of Sami Lushtaku, the commandant of the KLA forces and his cousin, Ilir Lushtaku.
 In response, the UN security council turned to Chapter VII of the United Nations Charter without authorizing the final measure of the chapter which was military intervention.